Final Report Confirms Asbestos Dangers

 The Final Report of the Registry of The Former Workers of The Baie Verte, Canada Chrysotile Asbestos Mine has been released.
 The mine was relatively unique in that it did not open until 1963, long after the hazards of asbestos were understood by the owners and management.
 Therefore it utilized advanced methods to suppress the miners’ exposure to asbestos dust.

-As of 2013, it has been determined that 225 workers developed asbestos related disease, with 2 developing mesothelioma, 37 lung cancer, 7 laryngeal cancer, 57 asbestosis, 66 pleural disease, and 56 gastro-intestinal cancers.
+As of 2013, it has been determined that 225 workers developed an asbestos-related disease, with 2 developing mesothelioma, 37 lung cancer, 7 laryngeal cancer, 57 asbestosis, 66 pleural disease, and 56 gastrointestinal cancers.
 These numbers are dramatically higher than the background rate of those diseases in the general population.

 This is the latest study of chrysotile asbestos miners, further demonstrating that all types of asbestos fibers are deadly, and providing further support for a global ban on all types of asbestos.
 Despite its use being banned in Canada, Canada, Russia, and China still today export massive quantities of asbestos to Third World countries for use in building products.